 Every single hill and mountain in the state is good enough for trekking and exploring.
 However, to make your trip amazing, you should choose the best destinations.
 If you are a beginner and this is your first trekking trip, you can visit Manali and Shimla.
 The terrain is comparatively better than the other places.
 You can buy trekking equipment in the local markets.

 If you have done trekking earlier, you can explore the rough terrain of Kasol and Bir.
 Nature is untarnished in these regions.
 Rasol is yet another trekking destination that you can visit.
 You can find almost all the necessities in the markets.
-To make the trip easier on your pockets, you can opt for the Promo Code for Travelguru.

 For the ones that have done trekking many times before, the upper reaches of Himachal Pradesh are the best.
 Lahaul, Spiti, Kinnaur, Theog, Pin Valley National Park, and Kaza are some of the best places for trekking.
 The natural beauty of these places is unrivaled.
 You will be able to witness the natural wonders at their best and get that adrenaline pumped up!
 These areas are teeming with thick jungles and wildlife.
 Hence, always try to travel in a group or stay in some reliable place.
 Tents might not be your choice of accommodation as the bears, wild boars and leopards are in plenty!

 However, you should be mindful of the weather and its extremes while planning your trip.
 Don’t overestimate yourself as your main aim is to enjoy and not break some record!
 Choose the trekking destination as per your capability.
 Now, let us move ahead!